anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: All things must come to the soul from its roots, from where it is planted.
+Quote: Beware of missing chances; otherwise it may be altogether too late someday.

-By: Teresa of Ávila
+By: Franz Liszt